×

 Students wishing to participate in religious services will be able to participate in services held at the campus where they are located or with prior notification to the Summer Scholars Program Director parents and guardians may make arrangements to take the student to a service off campus.
 (Completed release forms will be required and given to the Residential Director on the day of the service).

-Summer Scholars represent their home schools and are required to follow all rules and regulations in the SUMMER SCHOLARS COMMUNITY LIFE HANDBOOK, to be issued upon acceptance into the program.
+Summer Scholars represent their home schools and are required to follow all rules and regulations in the SUMMER SCHOLARS PROGRAM DESCRIPTION HANDBOOK, to be issued upon acceptance into the program.

 The Summer Scholars Program Is: